Thu Oct 01, 2020 | In News

 What is a Learning Management System?

-Now that the implementation of Black Boys Code Academy is complete and is now in use, we can now continue to:
+Now that the implementation of Black Boys Code Academy is complete and in use, we can continue to:

 - scale our programs beyond the walls of the traditional classroom so that we can reach more boys across Canada in a more efficient and effective manner,

 - provide our volunteer faculty with a breadth and scope of easily accessible tools and curricula that help them to have greater impact with our youth,

 - make it easy for our instructors to create or change course content and track student progress with timely feedback from within and outside the BBC organization, and

 - reduce the cost of delivering our programs.

 Black Boys Code is a national organization dedicated to introducing young boys of colour through their critical development years (ages 8 to 17) to computer science through exposure workshops, hackathons, after school and summer programs.

 About CIRA and the Community Investment Program